Cracked concrete is unsightly, but not all cracks are cause for concern.

 Concrete is pretty amazing stuff.
 It can be poured, shaped and made into just about anything you like.
 But even though it's incredibly strong, it's not indestructible.
 So, when you see cracked concrete or a driveway or patio that has sunken or broken slabs or is pitted, flaked and stained, there are reasons why these things happen.

-The good news is with the right materials, equipment, and help from the experienced professionals at Southeast Foundation & Crawl Space Repair, concrete damage can be repaired.
+The good news is with the right materials, equipment, and help from the experienced professionals at Southeast Foundation and Crawl Space Repair, concrete damage can be repaired.
 Call us today at 1-833-843-7430 or click below to get a free concrete repair estimate in Fayetteville, Wilmington, Greenville and the nearby areas.

 When the top layer flakes away, the concrete surface is left patchy and pitted.